Compare train tickets from Detroit to Las Vegas

 Best Travel Options

 We help you find & compare the best buses & trains in one place.

-There is one daily train from Detroit to Las Vegas.
-Traveling by train from Detroit to Las Vegas usually takes around 49 hours, but the fastest Amtrak train can make the trip in 47 hours and 34 minutes.
+There are 2 daily trains from Detroit to Las Vegas.
+Traveling by train from Detroit to Las Vegas usually takes around 49 hours and 47 minutes, but the fastest Amtrak train can make the trip in 47 hours and 34 minutes.